A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions

-A spectral theory of linear operators on rigged Hilbert spaces (Gelfand triplets) is developed under the assumptions that a linear operator $T$ on a Hilbert space $\mathcal{H}$ is a perturbation of a selfadjoint operator, and the spectral measure of the selfadjoint operator has an analytic continuation near the real axis.
-It is shown that there exists a dense subspace $X$ of $\mathcal{H}$ such that the resolvent $(\lambda -T)^{-1}\phi$ of the operator $T$ has an analytic continuation from the lower half plane to the upper half plane for any $\phi \in X$, even when $T$ has a continuous spectrum on $\mathbf{R}$, as an $X'$-valued holomorphic function, where $X'$ is a dual space of $X$.
+A spectral theory of linear operators on rigged Hilbert spaces (Gelfand triplets) is developed under the assumptions that a linear operator $T$ on a Hilbert space $\mathcal{H}$ is a perturbation of a selfadjoint operator, and the spectral measure of the selfadjoint operator has an analytic continuation near the real axis in some sense.
+It is shown that there exists a dense subspace $X$ of $\mathcal{H}$ such that the resolvent $(\lambda -T)^{-1}\phi$ of the operator $T$ has an analytic continuation from the lower half plane to the upper half plane as an $X'$-valued holomorphic function for any $\phi \in X$, even when $T$ has a continuous spectrum on $\mathbf{R}$, where $X'$ is a dual space of $X$.
 The rigged Hilbert space consists of three spaces $X \subset \mathcal{H} \subset X'$.
-Basic tools of the usual spectral theory, such as spectra, resolvents and Riesz projections are extended to those defined on a rigged Hilbert space.
+A generalized eigenvalue and a generalized eigenfunction in $X'$ are defined by using the analytic continuation of the resolvent as an operator from $X$ into $X'$.
+Other basic tools of the usual spectral theory, such as a spectrum, resolvent, Riesz projection and semigroup are also studied in terms of a rigged Hilbert space.
 They prove to have the same properties as those of the usual spectral theory.
-The results are applied to estimate exponential decays of the semigroups of linear operators. \\[0.2cm] \textbf{Keywords}: generalized eigenvalue; resonance pole; rigged Hilbert space; Gelfand triplet; generalized function
+The results are applied to estimate asymptotic behavior of solutions of evolution equations. \\[0.2cm] \textbf{Keywords}: generalized eigenvalue; resonance pole; rigged Hilbert space; Gelfand triplet; generalized function